ja-mf/ja-mf.github.io/index.md

 <a href="https://last.fm/user/deeckaso">Last.fm</a>

- Currently, I'm doing an MSc on Electrical Engineering at <a href="http://www.usm.cl">UTFSM</a>, where my research is centered on biomedical applications of statistical machine learning.
-I like mathematics, all kinds of art and psychology.
+ Currently, I'm doing an MSc on Electrical Engineering at <a href="http://www.usm.cl">UTFSM</a>, where my research is centered on developing adaptive filtering techniques for clinical psychopathology assesment.
+It's kind of specific but I'm mostly interested in the intersection of mathematics, music and psychology.
+That leaded me naturally to neuroscience, after I completed a bachelor's degree on Telematics engineering, where I worked as a research assistant on cryptography.

+I have a background on information security and cryptography, as well I have worked as a full stack developer in several languages and as a <a href="https://en.wikipedia.org/wiki/Sysadmin">Sysadmin</a> at the same university.

   I think life is an absurd, and that is not a bad fact.

-I have a background on information security and cryptography, as well I have worked as a full stack developer in several languages and as a <a href="https://en.wikipedia.org/wiki/Sysadmin">Sysadmin</a> at the same university.
+I think that most of the things in which I have been considered meticulous, "competent" or "skilled" were motivated by pure and free curiosity.

  This site is in Spanglish and it is intended for publishing opinionated writings edited exclusively by me.